-During his famous early explorations in the region, John Wesley Powell became fascinated with the area's complex geology.
-His continuing interest ultimately prompted him, in the 1880s, to send a geologist and trail crew to improve an old Native American route to the river.
+During his famous early explorations in the region, John Wesley Powell became fascinated with its complex geology.
+In the 1880s, his continuing interest prompted him to send a geologist and trail crew to improve an old Native American route to the river.
 Subsequently, the trail became the northern terminus of the "Horse Thief" route.
-It's difficult to envision a horse traveling this trail now but, according to legend, outlaws would steal horses in Utah and drive them to the bottom of Grand Canyon, then across the river and out the Tanner Trail to ultimately sell them in southern Arizona.
+It isn't easy to envision a horse traveling this trail now.
+According to legend, outlaws would steal horses in Utah and drive them to the bottom of Grand Canyon, then across the river and out the Tanner Trail to ultimately sell them in southern Arizona.

-Distance and elevation loss listed on this page is for the National Park section One-Way.
+The distance and elevation loss listed on this page is for the National Park section One-Way.
 You must hike the Nankoweap Trail #57 (Forest Service Trail) from one of it's trailheads to reach the turnoff for this trail.

-The Nankoweap Trail has always been advertised as the most strenuous hike in the Grand Canyon by Park Rangers and experienced hikers alike.
+The Nankoweap Trail has always been advertised as the most strenuous hike in the Grand Canyon by Park Rangers and experienced hikers.
 Any Hike from the south rim, no matter how long or challenging, would always be answered by the old crusty hikers by 'That's something, ya young whippersnapper, but it ain't no Nankoweap.'
-So the Summer of 2001 found me at the North Rim of the Grand Canyon with a day and a half on my hands, two friends, and a desire to see the untold beauty of the Nankoweap Trail.
+So the Summer of 2001 found me at the North Rim of the Grand Canyon with a day and a half on my hands, two friends, and a desire to see Nankoweap Trail's untold beauty.
 Here I come.

-The beginning of the Nankoweap Trail is found in the cool confines of Aspen groves high on the Colorado Plateau within the Kaibab National Forest.
+The beginning of the Nankoweap Trail is found in Aspen groves' cool confines on the Colorado Plateau within the Kaibab National Forest.
 The trailhead is relatively well marked as Forest Service Trail 57 (Saddle Mountain Trail).
 After dropping for less than half a mile, you begin the ascent to the Peak of Saddle Mountain, where you are greeted with expansive views of all areas east and south of Saddle Mountain (not including the canyon).
-After descending the Mountain on a series of switchbacks (which will cause much consternation on your return hike!), you will reach a flat area.
+After descending the mountain on a series of switchbacks (which will cause much consternation on your return hike!), you will reach a flat area.
 Remain on Trail 57 until you come to an intersection where the National Park Service Nankoweap Trail begins.

-Keep on the right past a campsite and soon you will begin the descent by a couple of 8-10 foot ledges that may require you to lower your pack, but there are some strategically placed trees which can be used as handholds.
+Keep on the right past a campsite, and soon you will begin the descent by a couple of 8-10 foot ledges that may require you to lower your pack, but you can use some strategically placed trees as handholds.
 Following is a series of brutal switchbacks, incredibly steep at times but in good condition.
 You will probably drop 2500 feet in elevation within the next 3 miles, so pop the ibuprofens and bust out the hiking poles.
-After these switchbacks a steep traverse will down a slope will lead you closer and closer to Nankoweap Creek, easily identifiable by the verdant greenery found there.
+After these switchbacks, a steep traverse will down a slope will lead you closer and closer to Nankoweap Creek, easily identifiable by the verdant greenery found there.
 After a short walk along flat desert land, you will find the creek.
 We camped right under a cottonwood visible by the trail once you see the creek.
 There is lots of shade, the water is cool, and there was a large lizard on the tree which seemed to scare any mice away.

-The hike down to The Colorado River has no particular route, it just follows the creek.
-It is a three-mile hike to the river so make sure you budget plenty of time.
-I can attest that maneuvering up the creek in near dark after hiking fifteen miles is not desirable.
-Once you reach the River there are a series of vague trails off to your right-pick the one with elaborate Cairns and steps that will lead you up another 750 feet to Anasazi granaries.
-I did not go up to the granaries, but they are not fenced so please respect the ruins-I've heard the view from up there is one of the best in the canyon.
-From the river you will see a cliff on the opposite side that rises 300 feet to the opposite rim.
-It's very impressive.
+The hike down to The Colorado River has no particular route.
+It just follows the creek.
+It is a three-mile hike to the river, so make sure you budget plenty of time.
+I can attest that maneuvering up the creek near dark after hiking fifteen miles is not desirable.
+Once you reach the river, there are a series of faint trails off to your right.
+Pick the one with elaborate Cairns and steps that will lead you up another 750 feet to Anasazi granaries.
+I did not go up to the granaries, but they are not fenced, so please respect the ruins.
+I've heard the view from up there is one of the best in the canyon.
+From the river, you will see a cliff on the opposite side that rises 300 feet to the opposite rim.
+It's awe-inspiring.

 Disclaimer #2: Avoid the sun during the summer.
 We broke camp at 4 AM each morning to avoid the sun, and it was still unbearably hot.
 Stash water on the way down; Marion Point and Tilted Ridge are good places.
-Also, don't forget that once you get out of the Canyon you still have a mountain to hike up and down.
-Have fun!!! - Dec 24 2001 HAZ HikebotGrand Canyon NPS Reports
+Also, don't forget that you still have a mountain to hike up and down once you get out of the Canyon.
+Have fun!!!

 This is a mostly waterless trail, with significant exposure in places.
 This trail is not recommended for people with a fear of heights.
 The majority of hikers take two days to complete the journey, spending the night on the way down at either Marion Point or Tilted Mesa; to do so requires carrying plenty of extra water.
 Hikers up to the challenge are rewarded with magnificent views, excellent chances for solitude, and fascinating human history.